 Computers normally restart due to various hardware and software anomalies.
-The problem may be critical, or simply due to low memory on your Mac.
-This article will show you 6 different ways in which you can fix the "Your computer restarted because of a problem" error.
+The problem may be critical or simply due to low memory on your Mac.
+This article will show you 6 different ways to fix the "Your computer restarted because of a problem" error.

 The Error Message of "Mac Keeps Restarting"

-This error is also referred to as "Kernel Panic", and occurs when macOS detects a problem with the operating of your computer.
+This error is also referred to as "Kernel Panic" and occurs when macOS detects a problem with your computer's operating.
 This could be because of faulty software or hardware.
-You will get a popup warning declaring that "Your computer restarted because of a problem".
+You will get a popup warning declaring that "Your computer restarted because of a problem."